How to draw down a portfolio using Variable Percentage Withdrawal (VPW)

 - Part-time work in our 50s is also expected to cover some semi-retirement “fun stuff” like travel.

-- By withdrawing assets from our RRSPs earlier than necessary, it will reduce our deferred tax liability that is our RRSPs before any workplace pensions kick in.
+- By withdrawing assets from our RRSPs earlier than necessary, before our 70s I mean, it will reduce our deferred tax liability that is our RRSPs before any workplace pensions kick in.

 - Deplete RRSPs in our 60s, start taking workplace pensions + spend non-registered dividends in our 60s

-- In our early or mid-60s, we’ll start taking our workplace pension plans.
+- In this decade we’re planning on starting our workplace pension plans.
 Mine is a defined benefit plan.
 My wife’s is a defined contribution plan.
-For hers, we’ll even consider taking her pension benefits earlier as provincial rules allow – potentially age 55.
+We might even take my wife’s plan earlier.

 - I figure around age 65, we’ll start taking our Canada Pension Plan (CPP) and/or also Old Age Security (OAS) government benefits.
 There is the real potential for us to delay our CPP until age 70.
 I think we’ll take OAS at age 65 regardless since the benefit to defer CPP vs. OAS is greater.